Overthorpe, Double Bay: Sir John Hay

 Hay's garden contained a gardener's cottage and is believed to have been the site of an experimental nursery.
-The selection of species suggests a possible link with William Guilfoyle's Exotic Nursery, Double Bay (very nearby) as well as the general interest in rainforest species engendered by Charles Moore, Director of the Sydney Botanic Gardens (1848–96).
+The selection of species suggests a possible link with William Guilfoyle's Exotic Nursery, Double Bay (very nearby) as well as the general interest in rainforest species engendered by Charles Moore, Director of the Royal Botanic Garden, Sydney (1848–96).
 Magnificent specimens of great age and scale are testament to the 19th century passion for collecting and displaying rare and exotic trees.

 William Guilfoyle's nursery

 Of special note is the concentration of these kinds of species of plants in this part of Double Bay.
 This site is in close proximity to Ocean Avenue and this is a most historically important precinct for the occurrence of significant trees.
 The area contains a remarkable diversity of very old ornamental and particularly Australian rainforest and Pacific Island species, believed to reflect the early influence of Guilfoyle's plantings dating to the middle of the 19th century.

 William Guilfoyle established and with his sons ran the "Exotic Nursery" east of Ocean Avenue ("three and a half acres on the flat") in 1851 and they possibly resided at 37 South Avenue, Double Bay, now the corner of Ocean Avenue, between 1855 and 1876.
 During this time the nursery's catalogue listed "jacaranda, araucarias (amongst 130 species of conifers), date palms, nikau palms from New Zealand, coconut palms from Brazil and the East Indies, Bangalow and cabbage tree palms of the Illawarra, tree ferns from Norfolk Island and many Pacific Island plants."
 This list gives an insight into the diversity of available species by the middle of the 19th century and also some understanding of the cultural and historical plantings in this area.
 Furthermore, his son Michael Guilfoyle, collected plants throughout the South Pacific and NSW North Coast rainforests of the Cudgen area and the planting in this locality reflects this long family interest in exotic plants.
 The Exotic Nursery had well known large display gardens Guilfoyle also worked at the famous nearby garden of Greenoaks (now Bishopscourt) for Thomas Sutcliffe Mort.